1dv032/syllabus/lectures/00_course_introduction/README.md

-### Course Introduction
+## Course Introduction
-This lecture describes the course, how it is structured and so on
+This lecture describes the course, how it is structured and the examination

-### Resources
+## Resources
 Link to the recorded lecture will be published here after the event.